widged/gb-elm-language/en/type/05-record.md

 #### No Extensibility

 The first iteration of the Elm record was based heavily on (‘Extensible records with scoped labels’ by Daan Leijen), and many features of the Elm record reflect Leijen’s work.
 The paper is well worth a read for those interested in modeling data.
 However, the paper’s titular descriptors–“extensible”, “with scoped labels”–no longer apply to Elm records.

-Extensibility (which was paired with restrictability) of a record value meant that a record could have fields added to it and removed from it: e.g., { wutheringHeights - name } == { author = Bronte, readByMe = True }.
-In practice, developers did not find this feature useful, and extensibility of record values was removed.
+[I]n practice, developers did not find Extensibility (or restrictability) useful, and extensibility of record values was removed.

 The removal of the extensibility of records also meant the end to scoped labels (labels of the same name pointing to different values on the same record, e.g.
 ```elm